arokem/surround_suppression/README.rst

 This is a 3rd version of the stimulus used for the surround suppression experiments, as described in Yoon et al. 2009.

+The code is released under the [CC-3.0 license] (http://creativecommons.org/licenses/by/3.0/) : if you use the code or data herein, please cite the following :

+Yoon, J., Rokem, A., Silver, M., Minzenberg, M., Ursu, S., Ragland, J., & Carter, C. (2009).
+Diminished orientation-specific surround suppression of visual processing in schizophrenia.
+Schizophrenia Bulletin, 35(6), 1078–1084.

+Yoon, Jong H, Maddock, R. J., Rokem, A., Silver, M. A., Minzenberg, M. J., Ragland, J. D., & Carter, C. S. (2010).
+GABA concentration is reduced in visual cortex in schizophrenia and correlates with orientation-specific surround suppression.
+Journal of Neuroscience, 30(10), 3777–3781.

+Kosovicheva, A. A., Sheremata, S. L., Rokem, A., Landau, A. N., & Silver,
+M. A. (2012).
+Cholinergic enhancement reduces orientation-specific surround suppression but not visual crowding.
+Frontiers in behavioral neuroscience, 6: 61.

 ==============
  Instructions